 \section{Two theorems}

 We shall present two ``no-soliton'' theorems, each of which has its strengths and limitations.
 Both theorems assume that the spacetime is strictly stationary, so that we do not consider spacetimes with either black hole or cosmological horizons.
-First result rests upon a stronger assumption, that spacetime is static, which admits a simpler proof that does not depend on details of gravitational Lagrangian of the theory, as long as the coupling of the electromagnetic field to gravitation is minimal.
-Second result does not rely on this assumption, so that it may be applied to ``rotating'' solutions.
+The first result rests upon a stronger assumption, that spacetime is static, which admits a simpler proof that does not depend on details of the gravitational Lagrangian of the theory, as long as the coupling of the electromagnetic field to gravitation is minimal.
+The second result does not rely on this assumption, so that it may be applied to ``rotating'' solutions.
 However, this comes at a price: proof rests upon a highly nontrivial, celebrated positive energy theorem \cite{SY79a,SY79b,SY81a,SY81b,Witten81,PT82,Dain13} and, correspondingly, works only in those gravitational theories for which this theorem has been proven.

-Let us, before the statement of main results, list technical assumptions necessary for the theorems.
+Let us, before the statement of the main results, list the technical assumptions necessary for the theorems.

-\begin{itemize} \item[(1)] Spacetime consists of a 4-dimensional smooth, simply connected manifold $\MM$, with smooth Lorentzian metric $g_{ab}$ and a smooth electromagnetic 2-form $F_{ab}$, which are solutions of the gravitational-NLE fields equations (\ref{eq:Einst}) and (\ref{eq:NLEMax}), with NLE Lagrangian density $\LL$ obeying the Maxwell's weak field limit.
+\begin{itemize} \item[(1)] The spacetime consists of a four-dimensional smooth, simply connected manifold $\MM$, with a smooth Lorentzian metric $g_{ab}$ and a smooth electromagnetic 2-form $F_{ab}$, which are solutions of the gravitational-NLE field equations (\ref{eq:Einst}) and (\ref{eq:NLEMax}), with the NLE Lagrangian density $\LL$ obeying Maxwell's weak field limit.

-\item[(2)] Spacetime admits a strictly timelike Killing vector field $k^a$ (namely, $k^a k_a < 0$ on whole $\MM$) and the electromagnetic field inherits this symmetry, $\Lie_k F_{ab} = 0$ \cite{Tod06,CDPS16,BGS17}.
+\item[(2)] The spacetime admits a strictly timelike Killing vector field $k^a$ (namely, $k^a k_a < 0$ on the whole $\MM$) and the electromagnetic field inherits the symmetry $\Lie_k F_{ab} = 0$ \cite{Tod06,CDPS16,BGS17}.